Lifeboats of the Titanic: Collapsible Engelhardt Lifeboat C (starboard)

-Wilde and Murdoch oversaw the launch of the first of the collapsible Engelhardt lifeboats, which was retrieved from its stored position, the sides erected and the boat attached to the davits.
+Wilde and Murdoch oversaw the launch of the first of the collapsible Engelhardt lifeboats, which was retrieved from its stored position, the sides erected, and the lifeboat attached to the davits.
 The majority of the forward boats had gone by this time and most of the crowd on deck had moved aft as Titanic's bow dipped deeper into the water.
-The boat was rushed by a group of stewards and Third Class passengers who tried to climb aboard but were driven back by Purser McElroy, who fired two warning shots into the air, while Murdoch tried to hold the crowd back.
-Two First Class passengers, Hugh Woolner and Swedish industrialist Mauritz Håkan Björnström-Steffansson, came to the officers' assistance and dragged out two stewards who had made it into the lifeboat.
+The lifeboat was rushed by a group of stewards and Third-Class passengers who tried to climb aboard but were driven back by Purser McElroy, who fired two warning shots into the air, while Murdoch tried to hold the crowd back.
+Two First-Class passengers, Hugh Woolner and Swedish industrialist Mauritz Håkan Björnström-Steffansson, came to the officers' assistance and dragged out two stewards who had made it into the lifeboat.
 With the assistance of Woolner and Steffansson, Murdoch and Wilde managed to load the lifeboat quickly but calmly.
-White Star Line chairman J. Bruce Ismay also assisted by rounding up women and children to bring them to Collapsible C. Captain Smith, who was observing events from the starboard bridge wing, ordered Quartermaster George Rowe to take command of the boat.
+White Star Line Chairman J. Bruce Ismay also assisted by rounding up women and children to bring them to Collapsible Boat C. Captain Smith, who was observing events from the starboard bridge wing, ordered Quartermaster George Rowe to take command of the boat.
 After Wilde called repeatedly for women and children to enter, a number of men took up the remaining spaces in the lifeboat, including Ismay; his decision to save himself ultimately proved to be very controversial.

-The boat was lowered into the water at 2:00 AM. becoming the last starboard-side boat to be successfully launched.
+The lifeboat was lowered into the water at 2:00 a.m. and was the last starboard-side boat to be successfully launched.
 By now Titanic was listing heavily to port, and the boat collided with the ship's hull as it descended towards the water.
 Those aboard used their hands and oars to keep the boat clear of the side of the ship.
 As Titanic went down 20 minutes later, Ismay turned his back on the sinking ship, unable to bear the sight.
 It was the first of the collapsible lifeboats to reach Carpathia, at 5:45 a.m., and had about 43 people on board, including: